 Our Experienced Drug Offenses Attorneys Can Help

 Cultivating illegal drugs is illegal under both federal and state laws.
-While some states have allowed limited cultivation of marijuana, North Carolina still penalizes it.
+While marijuana cultivation laws vary by state, and some states have allowed limited cultivation of marijuana, North Carolina still penalizes it.
 Cultivation is part of the drug “manufacturing” process if the person intends to distribute it to more individuals.
 The production of drugs is usually a felony and can include some hefty fines if you are convicted of the crime.

 If you’ve been accused of cultivating a drug, make sure to talk to an experienced Raleigh drug offenses attorney as soon as possible.
 The faster you consult with us, the more time we will have to mount a defense on your behalf.
 Our skilled lawyers understand what’s at stake if you’re convicted.
 Let us help defend your rights and freedom.

 Get your case started by calling us at (919) 887-8040 today!

 The state’s position on marijuana has loosened a little bit, but if you are caught cultivating the plant, particularly on a large scale, you could be facing severe fines and lengthy prison sentences.
 The level of punishment also depends on how much of the drug you have been cultivating.
 Typically, you could face the following penalties for cultivating marijuana: